-Development should meet any additional landscape requirements specified in a schedule to ✓ Standard met the zone.
-All schedules to all residential zones: Approximately 75 per cent of the frontage would be landscaped.
+Development should meet any additional landscape requirements specified in a schedule to the zone. ✓ Standard met All schedules to all residential zones: Approximately /5 per cent of the frontage would be landscaped.
 "70% of ground level front setback, and side and rear setbacks, planted with substantial landscaping and canopy trees."
 Decision Any relevant neighbourhood character objective, policy or statement set out in this scheme.
 Guidelines Any relevant plan or policy for landscape design in the SPPF and the LPPF, including the MSS and local planning policies.
 The design response.
 The location and size of gardens and the predominant plant types in the neighbourhood.
 The health of any trees to be removed.
 Whether a tree was removed to gain a development advantage.
 Objectives To encourage development that respects the landscape character of the neighbourhood.
 Objectives would be achieved To encourage development that maintains and enhances habitat for plants and animals in locations of habitat importance.
 To provide appropriate landscaping.
 To encourage the retention of mature vegetation on the site.
-Clause 55.03- Clause 55.03-9 Access objective Title & Objective Standards Standard Met/Standard Not Met/NA Standard B14 The width of accessways or car spaces should not exceed: ✓ Standard met 33 per cent of the street frontage, or if the width of the street frontage is less than 20 metres.
-40 per cent of the street frontage.
-The existing vehicle crossover will be retained.
-Its width does not exceed 3m wide.
-No more than one single-width crossover should be provided for each dwelling fronting a ✓ Standard met street.
+Clause 55.03- Clause 55.03-9 Access objective Title & Objective Standards Standard Met/Standard Not Met/NA Standard B14 The width of accessways or car spaces should not exceed: ✓ Standard met • 33 per cent of the street frontage, or The existing vehicle crossover will be retained.
+Its width • if the width of the street frontage is less than 20 metres, 40 per cent of the street frontage. does not exceed 3m wide.
+No more than one single-width crossover should be provided for each dwelling fronting a ✓ Standard met

+Clause 55.03-9 Access ok -9 Access objective Title & Objective Standards Standard Met/Standard Not Met/NA Standard B14 The width of accessways or car spaces should not exceed: ✓ Standard met • 33 per cent of the street frontage, or The existing vehicle crossover will be retained.
+Its width • if the width of the street frontage is less than 20 metres, 40 per cent of the street frontage. does not exceed 3m wide.
+No more than one single-width crossover should be provided for each dwelling fronting a Standard met ✓ Standard met street.
 No additional crossover proposed The location of crossovers should maximise retention of on-street car parking spaces. ✓ Standard met The existing tree will not be affected as the existing crossover will be retained.
 The number of access points to a road in a Road Zone should be minimised.
 N/A Developments must provide for access for service, emergency and delivery vehicles. ✓ Standard met Emergency and delivery vehicles will be able to access the site.
 Decision The design response.

 Guidelines The impact on neighbourhood character.
 The reduction of on-street car parking spaces.
 The effect on any significant vegetation on the site and footpath.
-Objectives To ensure the number and design of vehicle crossovers respects the neighbourhood Objectives achieved character.
-Objectives achieved
+Objectives To ensure the number and design of vehicle crossovers respects the neighbourhood Objectives achieved character. bjectives achieved